 It is likely that as a business you have spent countless hours (and a tonne of money) developing a brand identity.
 You may have even done this without even knowing.
-But have you thought about how crucial it is to stay true to your brand identity when designing labels, nameplates and badges for your products?
+Though, have you thought about how crucial it is to stay true to your brand identity when designing labels, nameplates and badges for your products?

 First, lets look at what brand identity is.
 The terms “brand” and “branding” are actually slightly different to brand identity.